Veeam Kasten Best Practices

 Introduction

-This guide describes the best practices for deploying Kasten K10 on single or multiple Kubernetes environments.
-Kasten offers a powerful, flexible, enterprise-ready backup, recovery, and workload mobility solution for cloud-native applications.
+This guide describes the best practices for deploying Veeam Kasten on single or multiple Kubernetes environments.
+Veeam Kasten offers a powerful, flexible, enterprise-ready backup, recovery, and workload mobility solution for cloud-native applications.

 Audience